People

 Chair

-David has 25 years of experience coordinating strategy, policy, planning and performance, and administration, in various paid and voluntary capacities, including for five United Nations organizations and various civil society organizations.
+David has over 25 years of experience coordinating strategy, policy, planning and performance, and administration, in various paid and voluntary capacities, including for six United Nations organizations and various civil society organizations.

-He has been a Quaker for a similar period, strongly inspired by the testimonies of equality, integrity and simplicity, and is an active member of Geneva Friends Meeting.
+He has been a Quaker for a similar period, strongly inspired by the testimonies of equality, integrity and simplicity, and is a member of Geneva Quaker Meeting.
 He has had broad international and cross-cultural experience, and is British and (since 2019) French.

-David has lived in the Geneva region since 2009 and as a founder of Plenna is excited and optimistic about its potential.
+David lived in the Geneva region between 2010-2024, and since 2025 has been based in Paris.
+As a founder of Plenna he is excited and optimistic about its potential.

 Elina Viitaniemi